dashkite/local-credentials/README.md

 ## API

+Conventions:

+- A function or method with a dotted arrow ⇢ yields or returns a Promise
+- The `::` indicates the prototype.
+Ex: `Profile::exercise` is a method, not a class function.

 ### Profile

 #### Function: *Profile.create data ⇢ profile*

 Creates a profile with the given data and stores it.
 Automatically generates encryption and signature keypairs for use with the profile.
 Returns a promise for the profile.

+#### Function: *Profile.load address ⇢ profile*

+Load the profile corresponding to the given address (public encryption key).

 #### Property: *Profile.all ⇢ array*